 A boy gets a proper paper Advent calendar instead of the cardboard chocolate affairs others prefer.
 There are tiny folded papers within – bits of a story.
 It tells about a little girl who runs away from a Norwegian Christmas market, across Europe, and back in time, to the Nativity… The whole thing is written one chapter for each day in Advent.
 There is a Roman who ends his sentences with “Dixi!”
 If you have children, get them a special cocoa to have as you read it every night.

 If you are celebrating a religious Christmas, stars are an excellent motif for Advent.
-If you are celebrating an areligious or pagan solstice, they don’t make as much sense.
+If you are celebrating an areligious or pagan solstice, they don’t make as much sense2.

 Cranberry is the best seasonal flavor for Advent because it’s distinctive, versatile, and a bit somberly bitter.
 Also, they sort of look like holly berries.
-I am still working on the right cranberry cocktail for y’all but this will be slowed because I decided to not have alcohol during Advent2.
-Instead, I’m leaning on Celestial Seasonings’ Cranberry Vanilla Wonderland and Cranberry Apple Zinger.
+For tea, consider Celestial Seasonings’ Cranberry Vanilla Wonderland and Cranberry Apple Zinger.
 The former has a rooibos base, of which I’m not fond.
 The latter is a bit generically hibiscus.
 Both are quite nice as is to be expected of Celestial Seasonings.

 If you don’t maintain the fasts and feasts of the year (no work during Christmastide, fast during the Ember days), she will come and cut you open and replace your innards with straw.
 So.
 Krampus gets all the press, but I really feel we all ought to be being a bit more careful with our gruel-eating on account of Perchta, Frau Faste.
 Perchtenlaufs and other perchten festivities all get a bit mishmashed up with Krampus, of course, as is only to be expected with various strains of pre-Christian celebrations.